 While many schools and sexual health organizations strive to provide safer sex education to young adults, there may still be some people who have questions about STD facts or would like to receive condom tips.
-With a lack of sexual health information comes myths about contraceptives, and an article recently posted by TWLC-AM hopes to dispel some of the misinformation.
+With a lack of sexual health information comes myths about contraceptives, and an article posted by TWLC-AM hopes to dispel some of the misinformation.

 One of the myths about pregnancy prevention is that women cannot get pregnant during their period.
 This is not true, the news source reports, because sperm can live for up to five days inside a woman’s body.
 The menstruation cycle does not prevent a woman from getting pregnant.